asukaqaq-s/SimpleDB/README.md

     - not only ==, we should also implement <,>,!=,- and so on
     - not only 'and', we should also implement 'or', 'not'
+    - support computation, sorting, grouping, nextsing, renaming

+- Update:

+    - we should support drop table
+    - can we support change database?

+- Planner:

+    - planner should support big table query so that filter more early
+    - planner should have more efficient optimize.

 ## reference